To learn how to optimally display your Klipfolio dashboard on a large screen, refer to the following steps:

-The configuration to use depends on cost and space requirements as well as the number of dashboards to be cycled.
+Your configuration depends on cost and space requirements and the number of dashboards you want to cycle through.

-- A dedicated Stick PC, such as the Intel Compute Stick.
+- A streaming device or dedicated Stick PC, such as the Intel Compute Stick.

-By default, casting is limited to one Chrome tab, however, multiple Chrome tabs may be cast concurrently by opening each tab using a unique user profile.
-Because Chromecast stability decreases with the number of casts, it is recommended not to exceed five concurrent casts.
+By default, casting is limited to one Chrome tab, however, multiple Chrome tabs can be cast concurrently by opening each tab using a unique user profile.
+Because Chromecast stability decreases with the number of casts, we recommend you keep the number of concurrent casts to a minimum.

 If you are going to use a streaming device, for example, Google Chromecast, RiseVision, or Airtame, to display your dashboards on a large screen, you can find more information here.